BioLockJ-Dev-Team/ShowTestVar/mkdocs/docs/com.github.fodorlab.envVar/ShowBljVars.md

-# ShowTestVar
+# ShowBljVars
 Add to module run order:
-`#BioModule envVar.ShowTestVar`
+`#BioModule com.github.fodorlab.envVar.ShowBljVars`

 ## Description
-This module gets the value of the environment variable "TEST_VAR" and prints its value to the log and an output file.
+This module tests that the variables "BLJ" and "BLJ_PROJ" have values and prints the values to the log and an output file.
-The variable must be set in the environment using the local system or the -e parameter to BioLockJ.

 ## Properties
 *Properties are the `name=value` pairs in the configuration file.*

-### ShowTestVar properties:
+### ShowBljVars properties:
 *none*

 ### General properties applicable to this module: